-Use Implementation of Generalized Advantage Estimator (arXiv:1506.02438) to calculate q function/reward to go of given batch.
+Use Implementation of Generalized Advantage Estimator (arXiv:1506.02438) to calculate q/advantage value of given batch.

 - batch (Batch) a data batch which contains several episodes of data in sequential order.
-Mind that the end of each finished episode of batch should be marked by done flag, unfinished (or collecting) episodes will be recongized by buffer.unfinished_index(). - indice (numpy.ndarray) tell batch's location in buffer, batch is equal to buffer[indice]. - $\mathbf{v}{\mathbf{s}}$ (np. ndarray) the value function of all next states V(s'). - gamma (float) the discount factor, should be in [0, 1].
+Mind that the end of each finished episode of batch should be marked by done flag, unfinished (or collecting) episodes will be recongized by buffer.unfinished_index(). - indice (numpy.ndarray) tell batch's location in buffer, batch is equal to buffer[indice]. - v_s (np.ndarray) the value function of all next states V(s'). - gamma (float) the discount factor, should be in [0, 1].
 Default to 0.99. - gae_lambda (float) the parameter for Generalized Advantage Estimation, should be in [0, 1].
-Default to 0.95. - $rew_norm(bool)$ normalize the reward to Normal(0, 1).
-Default to False.
+Default to 0.95.